 Discover a magical garden tucked away behind a row of houses at Cricklewood's Mapesbury Dell.
 One of Brent’s best-kept secrets, this award-winning park has a pond teeming with wildlife, picnic tables and manicured lawns.
 It's also perfect for families, featuring a children’s play area complete with a rustic wooden pirate ship.

 Annual events hosted in the pretty park include the open-air Midsummer Musical Evening and a summer Wild Day, where visitors can enjoy a barbecue, an animal show and face painting.

 4. See a play at the Kiln Theatre

 See a play or film at Kilburn’s Kiln Theatre (formerly the Tricycle Theatre), which has a reputation for showing plays that provoke debate and reflect the diversity of its community.
-The theatre is currently undergoing a major refurbishment and is due to reopen in September 2018.
-The cinema remains open.

 5. Visit the home of English football

 Cheer on your favourite football team or see a top band perform at the 90,000-capacity Wembley Stadium, home to English football and the FA Cup.
 Go behind the scenes of the UK’s largest stadium on a Wembley Stadium tour, where you can take a peek inside the dressing rooms, players’ tunnel, press room and royal box.

 6. Find designer bargains

 Rummage for bargains at the London Designer Outlet in Wembley, where more than 50 designer outlets vie for your attention, including Superdry, Nike, Lee, Hamleys, Clarks and M&S. Refuel at one of the shopping mall’s many restaurants and coffee shops, serving up burgers, dim sum, pizza, bubble tea and more.